mongodb/docs/source/core/replication.rst

 :term:`primary` node in a cluster.
 To distribute reads to :term:`secondary` nodes, most drivers allow you to set a ``readPreference`` value for the current session.
-Issue the following command in the :option:`mongo` shell to enable secondary reads:
+Issue the following command in the :program:`mongo` shell to enable secondary reads:

 .. code-block:: javascript

      rs.slaveOk()

-This :term:`read preference` is activated on a per-connection basis.
+Clients set :term:`read preference` on a per-connection basis.
 See ":js:func:`rs.slaveOk()`" for more information.

 Because secondary nodes are not guaranteed to be consistent with the